Corvalol: Safety

 Due to lack of scientific evidence supported by randomized clinical trials in humans, Corvalol and its components should be used with caution in patients with serious cardiovascular conditions, such as hypertension, angina, or respiratory conditions such as asthma.
 Prescription medications that have been scientifically proved to be effective in these disease states should be preferred due to evidence supporting their clinical use.

 According to the American Geriatrics Society, phenobarbital should not be used in the elderly population due to high rate of physical dependence, tolerance to sleep benefits, and the risk of overdose at low dosages.

 According to the manufacturer, overdose is possible due to accumulation of the ingredients when Corvalol is used frequently and in large doses.
 Symptoms of overdose include central nervous system depression, confusion, dizziness, ataxia, and somnolence.
 In serious cases overdose may result in breathing depression, tachycardia, arrhythmia, hypotension (low blood pressure), cardiovascular collapse, and coma.

 Drug interactions

 Phenobarbital is a strong inducer (activator) of several hepatic cytochrome P450 enzymes, including CYP1A2, CYP2C9, CYP3A4 and others.
 One of the functions of these enzymes is to change the molecular structure of medications and other substances taken in by the human body.
 Taking phenobarbital-containing products, such as Corvalol, while taking other medications may reduce their effectiveness.
 Some of the medications that may have decreased effectiveness when used with Corvalol are apixaban, rivaroxaban, clozapine, itraconazole, nifedipine, biologics, and many others.

 Corvalol may increase CNS depressant effect of other sedatives and hypnotics.

 Pharmaceutical category

-Corvalol valerianate component of the preparation is purported to offer mild spasmolytic effects on the vasculature.
+The valerianate component of the preparation is purported to offer mild spasmolytic effects on the vasculature.
 Phenobarbital is a central nervous system depressant.
+Clinical study showed that phenobarbital (the ingredient of the corvalol) caused stupor, hypotension, hypertonicity and aminotransferases elevation.